 Parameter Description Enable Local Database Select to enable the distributed database on this server.
 Use Database on Server If Enable Local Database is chosen, Local is selected by default.
 Selecting Headquarters disables the local database.
 Use caution before selecting this option.
 Enable daily backup When selected, allows you to specify a server to use for backup.
-Specify the following for the backup server: IP address-IP address of the FTP server to back the switch files up.
-FTP Port-port number that the switch is to use to communicate with the recipient FTP server.
+Specify the following to enable backup in FTP or HTTPS server: IP address For FTP server, enter the IP address of the FTP server to which the switch files must be backed up.
+For HTTPS server, enter the IP address of the HQ server to which the switch files must be backed up.
+FTP Port-enter the port number that the switch is to use to communicate with the recipient FTP server.
 The default port number is 21.
-Directory-path to the file on the FTP server to which you want to back the switch files up.
-User ID-user name that the switch is to use to access the FTP server files for backup.
-Password-password that the switch is to use to access the FTP server files for backup.
-Enter the password again in the second field.
+Directory For FTP server, enter the path to the file on the FTP server to which you want to back up the switch files.
+For HTTPS server, enter the path to the file on the HQ server to which you want to back up the switch files.
+Username - enter the user name that the appliance is to use to access the FTP server files for backup.
+Password-enter the password that the switch uses to access the FTP server files for backup.
+Reenter the password again in the second field.
+Enable HTTPS - select this check box to enable backup using HTTPS.